-The episode shined a much-needed light on investors, short-sales, trading squeeze strategies, and digital trading on a massive scale, all of which fell under the MOASS umbrella in 2021.
+The episode shined a much-needed light on investors, short-sales, trading squeeze strategies, and digital trading on a massive scale, all of which fell under the MOASS umbrella.

 Short Squeeze Basics

 A short squeeze is an orchestrated effort to drive up shares of a stock that’s being heavily shorted.
-MOASS, Mother of All Short Squeezes, is a trading strategy in which a high volume of buyers drive up shares of stocks that were being “shorted” by other investors.
+MOASS, meaning the Mother of All Short Squeezes, as noted, is a trading strategy in which a high volume of buyers drive up shares of stocks that were being “shorted” by other investors.

 A short squeeze trading strategy needs two components to work – a short seller or, more preferably, several short sellers on one side and a group of disciplined contrarian investors who unroll a short squeeze and buy shares of the stock being shorted.